 Upper Bounce Classic Trampoline and Enclosure Set.
 Yet another great 7' option, very similar to the Skybound Super 7.
 Though it does have the netting outside of the springs, we have to give them credit for the 3" thick padding they place over the springs to help reduce injuries related to a leg sticking into the spring area.

 How to Pick a Toddler and Big Kid Trampoline

 Over the past few years we have tested over two dozen different trampolines.
 Some designed for toddlers ages 2-3 or so, and others designed for bigger kids aged 4-7 or so.
 There are also much larger ones for bigger kids aged 8+ and we include one of those in the list below, simply because we've had such great experiences with it.
 We focus primarily on toddler trampolines and "big kid" trampolines:

-The "big kid" trampoline includes safety netting (attached to the inside of the springs), a slightly larger and more elastic/bouncy jumping surface, and is a bit higher off the ground.
+The "big kid" trampoline includes safety netting (an enclosure net attached to the inside of the springs), a slightly larger and more elastic/bouncy jumping surface, and is a bit higher off the ground.
 These usually have a weight capacity between 100-120 pounds, and kids can jump quite a bit higher than on a toddler trampoline.
 They are a good option before stepping up to a larger and more dangerous trampoline that allows kids to bounce too high for their own good (and your and your insurance company's sanity).
 They are also still small enough to fit inside if you have a good space with high ceilings.
 As trampolines get larger than these (usually around a 7-foot diameter max), they are too big for in the house and are left outside all year round.